Kastellos/EfficientFormer-Tensorflow-Implementation/README.md

 # EfficientFormer-Tensorflow-Implementation
-An implementation of the EfficientFormer in Tensorflow
+An implementation of the [EfficientFormer: Vision Transformers at MobileNet Speed](https://github.com/snap-research/EfficientFormer) in Tensorflow
+## Architecture